Alfresco/docs-alfresco/insight-engine/latest/config/index.md

 The topic describes the properties for configuring the Solr 6 search service.

 1. Open the Admin Console.
-For more information, see [Launching the Admin Console](https://docs.alfresco.com/6.1/tasks/adminconsole-open.html).
+For more information, see [Launching the Admin Console LINK LINK](https://docs.alfresco.com/6.1/tasks/adminconsole-open.html).

 2. In the Repository Services section, click **Search Service**.